Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 At Loch Ness| ©Sam Fentress

 I'm not going to lie to you; Loch Ness is not exactly close to Edinburgh.
-Specifically, it is located 270 kilometers north of the city, so if you don't know the area, it can be difficult to get there.
-That's why one of the best recommendations to go to this enigmatic lake is to hire an organized tour.
+Specifically, it is 270 kilometers north of the city, so if you don't know the area, it can be difficult to get there.
+That is why one of the best recommendations to go to this enigmatic lake is to hire an organized tour.

-With this type of activity, you are sure to go with a person who will act as a specialized guide at all times and will be in charge of taking you there and picking you up, showing you all the curiosities and using the most expeditious routes.
+With this type of activity, you are sure to go with a person who will act as a specialized guide at all times and will be responsible for taking you and pick you up, showing you all the sights and using the most expeditious routes.

-Edinburgh has a lot to see, but I assure you that dedicating a part of your vacation to get to know these natural places will be worth it.
+Edinburgh has a lot to see, but I assure you that dedicating a space of your vacation to know these natural places will be worth it.
 With this type of excursion, it will take you about 3 hours to arrive and you will have the whole day to explore and discover the area and take the opportunity to visit the famous Highland Mountains.

 Day trip to Loch Ness